Interview with senior travel expert, Digital Nomad and Travel Enthusiast: Why Travel in Sao Paulo Deserves More Attention

 After such a cultural start, how did you and Miss C experience São Paulo’s food scene?

-By the time we left MASP, we were starving.
-After some research, we decided to eat at Bark & Crust, a meat house that blends Brazilian barbecue with American-style barbecue.
-The photos online looked mouthwatering, and sharing the experience with Miss C meant we could order a feast.
+When we finished at MASP, we were very hungry.
+We looked up places to eat and chose Bark & Crust.
+It is a meat house that mixes Brazilian barbecue with American barbecue.
+The photos online looked so good.
+I was excited to eat there with Miss C because we could order a lot of food and try many things together.

 Would you recommend Bark & Crust to travelers exploring São Paulo?